 And, like any wise upstart, we abandoned what was unique & working to make sure we met standard draft prep needs.
 Sigh, smdh, lessons learned.
-Nonetheless, after seeing first-hand how holistic and successful this system can be in outlining a player’s fantasy fortunes, especially those with major offseason changes, we have decided to commit wholeheartedly for 2017.
-Beginning with the major free agent moves, we’ll be developing Fantasy Stock Profiles for all the old faces in new places to identify, as in-depth as possible, their fantasy floors and ceilings this season.
+Nonetheless, after seeing first-hand how holistic and successful this system can be in outlining a player’s fantasy fortune, we have decided to commit wholeheartedly for 2017.
+From old faces in new places, to players who had talent or coaches added or removed around them, to guys we simply love or hate more than the community, we’ll be crafting dozens of Stock Profiles, giving you the most comprehensive and accurate fantasy analysis around.

-But first, in case you weren’t among the 10 people who actually read our Fantasy Stock Rating post way back in early April last year, let’s take a stroll down memory lane and gain an updated refresher:
+But first, in case you weren’t among the 10 people who actually read our Fantasy Stock Rating post way back in early April of 2016, let’s take a stroll down memory lane and gain an updated refresher:

 The Parallels, and Differences, Between Wall and Roto Street